CraftAcademyLabs/ca_course/guides/notifications_with_action_cable.md

 $ brew services start redis
 ```

-## Create and configure a Action Cable Channel
+## Create and configure an Action Cable Channel

-Add ActionCable engine to your `routs.rb`
+Add ActionCable engine to your `routes.rb`

 ```ruby
 Rails.application.routes.draw do